-The quarter-over-prior year quarter increase in selling, general and administrative expenses of \$10.7 million was primarily attributable to a \$9.9 million increase in personnel and labor costs and a \$1.1 million increase in travel costs.
+The quarter-over-prior year quarter increase in selling, general and administrative expenses of \$10.7 million \$16.8 million was primarily attributable to a \$9.9 million \$12.3 million increase in personnel and labor costs, a \$2.7 million increase in outside services costs, and a \$1.1 million \$1.6 million increase in travel costs, advertising and other promotional expenses.
 The increase in personnel and labor costs was primarily attributable to increased share-based compensation expense, increased headcount, and increased fringe benefit costs related to our supplemental retirement and savings plan, partially offset by decreased incentive expense.
-The increase in travel costs was primarily attributable to promotional and corporate events.
-Selling, general and administrative expenses as a percentage of revenues remained consistent at 26% during the quarters ended March 31, 2024 and 2023.
+The increase in travel outside services costs was primarily attributable to increased legal and consulting expenses.
+The increase in advertising and other promotional and expenses was primarily attributable to increased costs for corporate events.
+Selling, general and administrative expenses as a percentage of revenues remained consistent at 26% increased to 28% during the quarters quarter ended March 31, 2024 and 2023.
+June 30, 2024 from 27% during the quarter ended June 30, 2023.

-The year-to-date period-over-period increase in selling, general and administrative expenses of \$22.0 million was primarily attributable to a \$17.3 million increase in personnel and labor costs, a \$2.2 million increase in travel costs, and a \$1.8 million increase in infrastructure and facilities costs.
-The increase in personnel and labor costs was primarily attributable to increased headcount, increased share-based compensation expense, increased fringe benefit costs related to our supplemental retirement and savings plan, and increased commission expense, partially offset by decreased incentive expense.
+The year-to-date period-over-period increase in selling, general and administrative expenses of \$22.0 million \$38.8 million was primarily attributable to a \$17.3 million \$29.5 million increase in personnel and labor costs, a \$2.2 million \$3.0 million increase in outside services costs, a \$2.6 million increase in advertising and other promotional expenses, a \$2.5 million increase in travel costs, and a \$1.8 million \$2.0 million increase in infrastructure and facilities costs.
+The increase in personnel and labor costs was primarily attributable to increased headcount, increased share-based compensation expense, increased headcount, increased fringe benefit costs related to our supplemental retirement and savings plan, and increased commission expense, partially offset by decreased incentive expense.
+The increase in outside services costs was primarily attributable to increased legal expenses.
+The increase in advertising and other promotional expenses was primarily attributable to increased costs for corporate events.
 The increase in travel costs was primarily attributable to promotional and corporate events.
-The increase in infrastructure and facilities costs was primarily attributable to the impact of a favorable adjustment in the prior year period from the termination of an office lease.
-Selling, general and administrative expenses as a percentage of revenues remained consistent at 27% during the six months ended March 31, 2024 and 2023.
+The increase in infrastructure and facilities costs was primarily attributable to the impact of a favorable adjustment in the prior year prior-year period from the termination of an office lease.
+Selling, general and administrative expenses as a percentage of revenues remained consistent at 27% during each of the six nine months ended March 31, 2024 June 30, 2024 and 2023.